orlof/dcpu-admiral/README.md

 Another useful data type built into Admiral is the dictionary.
 Dictionaries are sometimes found in other languages as “associative memories” or “associative arrays”.
-Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be any immutable type; strings and numbers can always be keys.
-Tuples can not be used as keys as they can contain mutable types.
+Unlike sequences, which are indexed by a range of numbers, dictionaries are indexed by keys, which can be strings or numbers.
+Tuples can not be used as keys as they can contain other mutable types.

 It is best to think of a dictionary as an unordered set of key: value pairs, with the requirement that the keys are unique (within one dictionary).
 A pair of braces creates an empty dictionary: {}.